mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/README.md

 ## **Getting Started: Using a Pre-built Library**

-### **Prerequisite: Understanding Google Cloud Projects & Enabling APIs**
+### **Prerequisite: Enabling the API in a Google Cloud Project**

-Before using a library, you must ensure the underlying Google API is enabled.
-Apps Script manages this in one of two ways:

-#### **Scenario 1: The API is also an Apps Script "Advanced Service"**
-*(e.g., Drive, Calendar, Sheets, Docs, etc.)*

-For these APIs, you can use a simple workaround without needing your own Google Cloud project.

-> **Important**: This method only supports the standard Apps Script authentication flow where the user running the script grants permission.
-You cannot use a service account or other custom OAuth clients with this setup.

-1. In your Apps Script project, click **Services +**.
-2. Find the corresponding advanced service (e.g., `Drive API`) and add it.

-**That's it.** By doing this, you've instructed Apps Script to enable the API in the background using its hidden, default Google Cloud project.
-The generated library can now access it successfully, and the service can be switched off.

-#### **Scenario 2: The API is NOT an Apps Script "Advanced Service"**
-*(e.g., Cloud Vision, Firestore, Firebase Management, etc.)*

-This method is required for most APIs and is the **only way to use service accounts**.
+Every API call your script makes must be associated with a Google Cloud Project that has that specific API enabled.

+#### **If using Service Accounts or a Custom OAuth Client:**
+This is the most flexible approach.

 1. Create or select a project in the [Google Cloud Console](https://console.cloud.google.com/).
+2. In this project, go to **APIs & Services > Library** and **enable the API** you intend to use (e.g., "Cloud Vision API").
+3. Create your credentials (e.g., a Service Account key or an OAuth 2.0 Client ID) within this same project.
+4.  **You do not need to link your Apps Script project to this GCP project.** The authentication is handled by the credentials you provide to the library.

+#### **If using the Default User Authentication Flow:**
+This method uses the identity of the user running the script.

+##### For libraries that already exist as an Advanced Services (e.g., Drive, Sheets, and Slides etc)
+You can use the default user authentication flow by following these steps:

+1. In your Apps Script project, click **Services \+**.
+2. Find the corresponding advanced service (e.g., `Drive API`) and **Add** it.
+3. By doing this, you've instructed Apps Script to enable the API in the background using its hidden, default Google Cloud project.

+### **When and How to Link a Standard GCP Project**

+You only need to link your Apps Script project to a standard GCP project for specific operational reasons.
+The most common are:

+*   To publish your script as an add-on in the Google Workspace Marketplace.
+*   To call an API using the **default user authentication flow** if that API is not an Apps Script "Advanced Service".
+*   To view your script's logs and error reports in the Google Cloud console.
+*   To have your script executed by other applications via the Apps Script API.

+**To link your project:**

+1. Create or select a project in the [Google Cloud Console](https://console.cloud.google.com/).
-2. To prepare your project to be linked, you must first configure the consent screen.
-Go to **APIs & Services > Credentials** and click **Configure consent screen**.
+2. You must configure the consent screen before you can link the project.
+Go to **APIs & Services > OAuth consent screen** and complete the required fields.
 3. In your Apps Script project, click **Project Settings ⚙️**.
 4. Scroll down to **Google Cloud Platform (GCP) Project** and click **Change project**.
-5. Enter the **Project Number** of your standard GCP project and click **Set project**.
+5. Enter the **Project Number** of your GCP project and click **Set project**.
-6. In the Google Cloud Console for that project, go to **APIs & Services > Library** and **enable the API** you intend to use (e.g., "Cloud Vision API").

 ---

 ### **Step 1: Find and Add the Library Code**

 1. Navigate to the `build/` directory in this repository.
-2. Find the folder for the API you want to use (e.g., `Drive`, `Bigquery`).
-Inside that folder, open the specific version directory (e.g., `v3`).
+2. Find the folder for the API you want to use and open the specific version directory.
-3. You will find two library files.
-Choose one to add to your project:
-    *   `[ApiName].with_docs.gs`: This version includes full JSDoc comments for reference.
-    *   `[ApiName].gs`: A compact version without JSDoc comments.
-Ideal for production scripts.
-4. In your Apps Script project, create a new script file (e.g., `DriveLibrary.gs`) and paste the code into it.
+3. Add the library code to your project by copying the content from either `[ApiName].with_docs.gs` (for development) or `[ApiName].gs` (for production) into a new script file.

 ### **Step 2: Add Required Scopes to Your Manifest**

 1. From the library folder in the `build/` directory, open the `appsscript.json` file.
 2. Copy the scopes you need from the `"oauthScopes"` array into your own project's manifest file (`Project Settings ⚙️ > Show "appsscript.json" manifest file`).
-3.  **Note:** You must always include the `https://www.googleapis.com/auth/script.external_request` scope to make the API calls.
+3.  **Note:** You must always include the `https://www.googleapis.com/auth/script.external_request` scope to allow the library to make API calls.

----
-*(The rest of the README, covering Authentication Flows, Developer Usage, and Acknowledgements, would follow here as before.)*
+*(The rest of the README, covering Authentication Flow examples, Developer Usage, and Acknowledgements, would follow here as before.)*

 # **Google API Client Library Generator for Apps Script**